 When to go

-This trip is available from mid-January till early July and from early September till mid-December.
+This trip is available from March till early July and from early September till mid-December.
 The flexibility of self guided holidays means that there are no fixed dates and you can start your trip on any date within the season.

 We do not offer this trip after the second week of July and in August as it is too hot for walking, the hotels become too expensive, and they are usually fully booked by the beach crowd.